Ademola-coding/Book-Store/README.md

 > Description the project

-The Bookstore is a website where uses can add and remove books, and added books are displayed in a list, each book data is being posted to an API and can be removed from the API.
+The Bookstore is a web application that interacts with API where uses can add and remove books, and added books are displayed in a list, each book data is being posted to an API and can be removed from the API.
 Built with react and Redux

 ## Built With